alexNibbler/spotify_analytics/README.md

 ## t-test - Compare popular tracks vs less popular tracks in terms of their characteristics

-According to t-test more popular tracks tend to be less energetic and mor danceable
+We start with a hypothesis that mean feature is the same for popular and less popular tracks.
+According to t-test, the hypothesis could not be proved, so more popular tracks tend to be less energetic and more danceable.

 | Feature       | Popular_mean | LessPopular_mean | t         | p         | Conclusion                                 |
 |:-------------|:-------------|:-----------------|:----------|:----------|:--------------------------------------------|